43 Iconic Historical Places In India To Explore In 2025

 Image Source

-Visit the Mahabodhi temples that are one of the four holy grounds of Buddhism.
+Visit the Mahabodhi temples, which are one of the four holy grounds of Buddhism.
 This is the spot where the Buddha is said to have attained enlightenment while meditating under a fig tree.
 The Bodhi tree is the descendant of the Fig tree and lies just near the temple.
 The earliest temple was built by Ashoka in the 3rd century BC.
-The temple has a massive statue of Buddha touching the earth with this right hand.
+The temple has a massive statue of Buddha touching the earth with their right hand.

 Rani ki Vav in Gujarat is among the famous historical places in India